tmpadasn/EvolutionaryGamesToolbox/readme.md

 ## 2. Quick Start

 After installing and setting the path, you can immediately run the example scripts provided:

-1. After installing and setting the path, you can immediately run the example scripts provided:

-2. Run any script to reproduce a figure or experiment:
+1. Run any script to reproduce a figure or experiment:
    - Go to the `Examples/` folder and run any script locally or in MATLAB Online
    - Be careful: You may need to add this line of code at the start of your script so the file has access to the functions that exist in the `Code` folder: